 In the same year a friend I’d met at the Press asked if I’d like to join him in setting up a company to sell some software he’d written to manage photography businesses.
 I thought it sounded fun, so said yes; we needed a name to get a bank account, so Light Blue Software was born.
 We wrote in FileMaker, and were awarded a prize by FileMaker UK for the best software written using it, then after a few years rewrote everything from scratch in a new language to make ‘proper’ Mac and Windows applications.
 In the eight years I worked there we built a solid product, a great customer base (with thousands of photographers around the world using it), and a reputation for fabulous customer service.

 But, in 2016, I decided I missed being the first person in the world to know stuff.
 I’d taken up beekeeping in 2013, and was fascinated by the insects and by the flowers they visited.
 People knew I had a science background and asked me questions which I didn’t know how to answer – but I wanted to know!
 So, after much angst, I left the company (which is still going strong), with the hope of starting a PhD.
-I went and talked to Beverley Glover (now my boss) about potential projects, won a place on a funded PhD scheme at Cambridge and have very much enjoyed the research so far.
+I went and talked to Beverley Glover (now my boss) about potential projects, won a place on a funded PhD scheme at Cambridge and graduated in 2022.

-I’ve also really enjoyed the extra things outside the PhD: I’ve run small group sessions with undergraduates to talk them through lecture content (called ‘supervisions’ in Cambridge), helped teach on a fabulous week-long field trip to Portugal for second-year plant scientists, given talks to nature groups and prospective undergraduates, been on all sorts of public engagement courses, featured on BBC News and in the New York Times… but the research which underpins it is also highly enjoyable, too.
+I also really enjoyed the extra things outside the PhD: I ran small group sessions with undergraduates to talk them through lecture content (called ‘supervisions’ in Cambridge), helped teach on a fabulous week-long field trip to Portugal for second-year plant scientists, gave talks to nature groups and prospective undergraduates, went on all sorts of public engagement courses, featured on BBC News and in the New York Times… but the research which underpins it was also highly enjoyable, too.